junweihe99/SpaceInvader/README.md

 # SpaceInvader
 SpaceInvader is an application built using C++ and OOP principles as a class project.
-I completed this project back in 2018.
 Many of the background files and sprites were provided by the instructor.
 The main files I was responsible for building were
 <ul>
   <li>StudentWorld.cpp
   <li>StudentWorld.h